LauraHilliger/passbolt-help/_03-using-passbolt/install.md

 Passbolt is reported to work on a large variety of operating system configurations.
 Therefore this help page is a generic guide that should work for most environments.

-If you run into any issues with your particular configuration, feel free to get in touch, we will try our best to help you.
+If you run into any issues with your particular configuration, [please check the forum](https://community.passbolt.com/c/installation-issues).
+Maybe someone else has had your issue.
+If not, make a post and the community will try to help you.

 ## Other community guides